davidtchiu/davidtchiu.github.io/teaching/cs161/lab13.cards/index.md

 - Back in the `Card` class,  you need to implement the constructor:

   - The constructor takes as input a suit and a face value.
-If the given face value is not legal (1 to 13), then you should print out an error message, and instead assign it a random *legal* face value.
+If the given face value is not legal (that is, not 1 to 13), then you should print out an error message, and instead assign it a random *legal* face value.
 (Why don't you need to check to see whether the given suit is legal?)

 - Implement the following methods.
 Remember to write-and-test, write-and-test!